-All applications submitted will be reviewed by a 5-person committee.
+All applications submitted will be reviewed by a five-person committee.
 Two reviewers will be board members from the Foundation while three reviewers will be members of the community and/or school district.

 - Why is there a limit of $1000 for the Student Leadership Grant?

 There is actually no hard limit on the amount of the grant.
-The $1000 limit is a suggestion based on the amount of grants approved in the past.
-Some projects will require more and some will require less.
-We want students to think big, and to take into account that the grant money should be spent by the end of the school year.
+The $1,000 limit is a suggestion based on the amount of grants approved in the past.
+Some projects will require more funding, while other projects will require less.
+We want students to think big, and to consider that the grant money should be spent by the end of the school year.

 - What happens if my request is not approved?

 If your grant is not approved, you will be contacted by a member of the reviewing committee.
-In some cases, the scope of the request may fall outside of our parameters, while in some cases, the project may simply need to be modified.
-Our goal is to say yes whenever we can.
+In some cases, the scope of the request may fall outside of our parameters, while in other cases, the project may simply need to be modified.
+Our goal is to say “yes” whenever we can.

 - How much time does a sponsor need to spend on this?

-Each project is different and the requirements of a sponsor will vary considerably.
-With younger students, the sponsor will be more involved while with older groups, the students can take a much more active leadership role.
+Each project is unique and the requirements of a sponsor will vary considerably.
+With younger students, the sponsor will be more involved, while with older groups students, they can take a much more active leadership role.
 The scope of the project will also determine the involvement of the sponsor.
 All applications submitted should list the involvement of the sponsor.